Rewilding

 OLYMPUS DIGITAL CAMERA

-Being increasingly absorbed into this land has brought home, through shocking contrasts, how rare it is in the British landscape to encounter anywhere that feels in any way “wild” and not compromised by human activity.
-Learning that Britain, especially Scotland, is one of the most nature-depleted places on Earth adds an extra layer of urgency to fully grapple with this kind of endeavour – as if it wasn’t already urgent enough.
+Being increasingly absorbed into this land has highlighted, through shocking contrasts, how rare it is in Britain to encounter anywhere that feels remotely “wild” and untouched by human activity.
+Learning that Britain – especially Scotland – is among the most nature-depleted regions on Earth adds urgency to this endeavour, as if it weren’t already urgent enough.

-The relatively remote nature of this location additionally helped to further instil a nagging feeling that being simply a “musician” or “artist” wasn’t quite enough anymore – though, in reality, it never was.
-Injustices towards the planet and its biosphere have always been linked with, and indeed heralded by, injustices towards humans globally.
-Ignoring one means ignoring the other, and hence ignoring both is simply doubly irresponsible.
+The relative remoteness of this location further instilled a nagging sense that being simply a “musician” or “artist” was no longer enough – though, in truth, it never had been.
+Injustices towards the planet’s biosphere have always been intertwined with, and indeed heralded by, global injustices against humanity.
+Ignoring one means ignoring the other; to disregard both is doubly irresponsible.

-Sure, the climate and biodiversity crises won’t simply be “solved” alone by rewilding projects like these, but they do give a sense of hope in an otherwise bleak world that sadly remains largely wedded to the old and destructive ways which have led us here, and which need to be reversed.
+Of course, the climate and biodiversity crises won’t be solved by rewilding projects like this alone.
+Yet they offer hope in a bleak world still largely wedded to the destructive systems that brought us here – systems that must be reversed.